vucongtuanduong/heart-disease-prediction-mlops/README.md

 ## Tech stack

-- This project I use Python and some helpful libraries like pandas, numpy, matplotlib, seaborn to EDA the dataset and sklearn, xgboost, catboost for data preprocessing, model selection
+- **Data Analysis and Model Development**: Utilized Python and libraries (pandas, numpy, matplotlib, seaborn) for exploratory data analysis (EDA) of datasets.
+Applied sklearn, xgboost, and catboost for data preprocessing and model selection, enhancing model accuracy and efficiency.

-- Managed the machine learning lifecycle, including experiment tracking, reproducibility, and model deployment, using MLflow
+- **Machine Learning Lifecycle Management**: Managed the machine learning lifecycle, including experiment tracking, reproducibility, and model deployment, using MLflow

-- Orchestrated the workflow, including data ingestion, transformation, model training, logging to MLFlow , registering model and exporting models, using Mage.
-I also run both Mage and MLFLow using Dockerfile
+- **Workflow Orchestration**: Orchestrated the workflow, including data ingestion, transformation, and model training.
+Integrated logging, model registration, and export processes with Mage and MLFlow, facilitated by Docker, to optimize workflow efficiency and reliability.

-- Containerized the application with Docker, ensuring consistency across environments
+- **Containerization with Docker**: Containerized the application with Docker, ensuring consistency across environments

-- Deployed the model for batch predictions using Docker and for real-time predictions using Gunicorn, Flask, and Docker.
+- **Model Deployment**: Deployed the model for batch predictions using Docker and for real-time predictions using Gunicorn, Flask, and Docker.

-- Used Evidently for model monitoring, creating reports to ensure model performance.
+- **Model Monitoring**: Used Evidently for model monitoring, creating reports to ensure model performance.

-- Applied best practices such as unit testing and utilizing Makefile for build automation.
+- **Best Practices**: Applied best practices such as unit testing and integration test and utilizing Makefile for build automation.

 ## Dataset